Becoming a Course Rep

 If you are on a really small course, there may not be specific joint honours provision.
 In this case, you would be eligible to stand to be the single honours Course Rep in your department.
 For example, Computer Science with Multimedia students could stand to be the Computer Science Rep.

-If you have any questions or aren't sure which position you can stand for, contact Igor Gavran at the Students’ Union firstname.lastname@example.org.
+If you have any questions or aren't sure which position you can stand for, contact the Representation team at SUemail@example.com or email the Education coordinator at firstname.lastname@example.org

 Course Rep Role Descriptions

-To view the descriptions, please click here to download the PDF.
+To view the descriptions, please click the links below to download the PDFs.